 Welcome to Fabulous Las Vegas Sign

 It may seem a bit cliche, but honestly the Welcome to Fabulous Las Vegas sign one of the most iconic images of the city, not to mention a free keepsake unless of course, you feel like tipping Elvis to take the picture for you.
 My suggestion is to go early in the evening early in the week to avoid a long line.
-Also, if you’re going to be in town during a certain time check to see if they will be lighting up the sign a different color for a holiday or awareness, like St. Patrick’s Day when it glows green.
+Also, if you’re going to be in town during a certain time check to see if they will be lighting up the sign a different color for a holiday or to bring awareness, such as St. Patrick’s Day when it is glowing green.